Ircam-RnD/xmm-node/README.md

 <a name="xmm+setModel"></a>

 ### xmm.setModel(model)
-Sets a previously trained model.
+Sets the actual model from another already trained model.

 **Kind**: instance method of <code>[xmm](#xmm)</code>